cheimabou/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- 2- a function that returns the length of a string a function that prints a string a function that prints a string in reverse
+ 2- a function that returns the length of a string a function that prints a string a function that prints a string in reverse a function that prints every other character of a string